-The proposed amendments would provide for the signing authority of clerks of the court who record judicial pronouncements made from the bench, unless otherwise provided for in the Criminal Code or ordered, and would codify the common law regarding the authority of judicial officers to delegate to clerks of the court the administrative act of signing court documents that records such pronouncements.
-Amendments would also be made to the signature line of some Criminal Code forms to add greater clarity and consistency surrounding the authority of clerks of the court to sign forms that are used to record judicial pronouncements made from the bench.
+The amendments provide for the signing authority of clerks of the court who record judicial pronouncements made from the bench, unless otherwise provided for in the Criminal Code or ordered.
+They codify the common law regarding the authority of judicial officers to delegate to clerks of the court the administrative act of signing court documents that records such pronouncements.
+Amendments are also made to the signature line of some Criminal Code forms to add greater clarity and consistency surrounding the authority of clerks of the court to sign forms that are used to record judicial pronouncements made from the bench.

-Clarifying the authority of a clerk of the court to sign such documents is intended to facilitate the administration of justice and enhance efficiencies in criminal court case processing.
+Clarifying the authority of a clerk of the court to sign such documents facilitates the administration of justice and enhances efficiencies in criminal court case processing.